polarsquad/eks-auth-sync/README.md

 Here's roughly what the tool does when you run it:

-1. Read a given configuration file for a list of data sources (called "sccanners").
+1. Read a given configuration file for a list of data sources (called "scanners").
 2. Read the data sources for all the available auth mappings, and join the results.
 3. Update the auth mappings in your EKS cluster.